Phoenixville Table Tennis Club

 • When there are a large number or people waiting, please pick someone else who has been waiting and who has not just come off the table.
 Or consider asking three players for a doubles match.

-Below 26 we are CODE GREEN :Matches are best 3 out of 5 or a timed practice of 15 minutes.
+Below 26 we are CODE GREEN :Matches are best 3 out of 5 OR a timed practice of 15 minutes.

 Doubles matches will remain best 3 out of 5 during red and green.